afs/rdf-delta/docs/rdf-patch-logs.md

 section: 3
 ---

-A patch log is a sequence of patches where one patch is to be applied after another.
+A patch log is a sequence of [patched](rdf-patch) where one patch is to be applied after another.

 The operations that can be performed on a a log are to append a new patch to the log and to fetch patches from the log.
 A patch in a log is never changed once appended.

 ## Identifying Patches

-A patch in a log need to have an id given by a meta header record in the patch.
+A [patch](rdf-patch) in a log need to have an id given by a meta header record in the patch.

 ```
 H id <uuid:fcd707ad-29ed-4c5d-aaf9-f2dcbc5020c6> .